ScanaStudio user interface

 You’ll notice that a marker will be displayed under the mouse cursor.
-Move the mouse cursor at the position where the marker need to placed, then left click to fix the marker position.
+Move the mouse cursor to the position where the marker need to place, then left-click to fix the marker position.

-You’ll notice that there is magnet effect between the markers and the signal edges.
-This is usually helpful to align marker on signal edges, however, if this feature is not wanted, it can be inhibited by clicking on the ALT key on your keyboard.
+You’ll notice that there is a magnet effect between the markers and the signal edges.
+This is usually helpful to align markers on signal edges, however, if this feature is not wanted, it can be inhibited by clicking on the ALT key on your keyboard.

 Depending on the trigger configuration, a special trigger marker may be added to the workspace.
 As the name implies, this is a special marker that marks the exact trigger instant.
 A trigger marker may not be moved or deleted.